slhcyl/NYC-Yellow-Taxi-and-Limousine-dataset/README.md

 Output mean and median of cost, price and passenger counts by payment type, year and month

 ## Implementation Methods:
+Due to the substantial dataset size (50 GB), Spark DataFrame is recommended for its ability to process and analyze large-scale data in parallel across a cluster of machines.
+However, my Windows laptop has performance and resource constraints that won't fully utilize Spark scalability.
+Therefore, I implemented two methods (Pandas and Spark) to generate the desired output.

 ### 1. Use Python and Pandas Dataframe:
 * Source Code used to read the dataset but modified in my code file, please see the [code link](https://learn.microsoft.com/en-us/azure/open-datasets/dataset-taxi-yellow?tabs=pyspark):
   ```